 Actually, Perpetual Air let that thought linger a little too long since the mask is not ideally suited to stay on when it gets wet.
 This is likely due to the strap material, which brings us to its next problem.
 The strap is made out of a polyester and spandex blend.

 While the first part of that equation is exceedingly common and generally not an issue, the spandex is not so benign.
 Keep in mind, that the material itself is not allergenic, but the chemicals used when making spandex are known to cause an allergic reaction in some people.

 A mask is a device used in the course of workouts to restrict air intake to increase the workload your body must do.
 The mask is placed over the nose and mouth where filters limit the amount and regularity of airflow.
 The mask itself is held in place with a strap that goes behind your head and occasionally uses a secondary strap to go over the top of your head for additional stability.

 Training masks will generally make use of a two-way filtration system.
-First, the mask will use multiple valve caps, each with differing sized openings to provide resistance to your airflow.
-Second, these caps are reinforced with flux valves that are the components actually responsible for restricting airflow.
+First, the mask will use multiple valve caps, each with different sized openings to provide resistance to your airflow.
+Second, these caps are reinforced with flux valves which are the components actually responsible for restricting airflow.